1031 Exchange Topics

 • It is generally considered less risky to refinance the Replacement Property (rather than the Relinquished Property) through a separate post-closing transaction

-• The Exchanger should be able to demonstrate an independent business purpose for a refinance loan on the Relinquished Property
+• It may be beneficial to be able to demonstrate an independent business purpose for a refinance loan on the Relinquished Property

 Pin It on Pinterest